wdlindmeier/Cinder-Metal/README.md

 **GPU Support**
 While Metal on iOS devices is pretty solid, driver support for laptop GPUs is still catching up.
 On MacBooks, the discreet and integrated GPUs have been known to render things slightly differently.
 You can download [gfxCardStatus](https://gfx.io/) to show which GPU you're using, and manually switch between them for debugging.

-###Contributions
-This block is not an exhaustive mapping of the Metal API (and may never be).
-If you spot missing functionality, silly design decisions, or bugs, please submit a Pull Request or open an Issue on Github.